rpavlik/edid-json-tools/README.md

 ## Dependencies

-This tool uses Python 3.
+This tool uses Python 3.5 - it is gradually having some type annotations added.

 The "nice" command line interfaces use Click (7.x): this is optional if you just want the capabilities of this package in a Python module, rather than a